 The rest of the paper is organized as follows.
-Section 2 formulates the problem and describes the conventional techniques to generate local memory access sequences for compiling the array references with affine subscripts within a two-nested loop.
+Section 2 formulates the problem and describes the conventional techniques to generate local memory access sequences for compiling the array references with affine subscripts within a twonested loop.
 An efficient approach to finding the starting elements from a given global start is proposed in Section 3.
-The performance analyses and comparisons with the existing work are demonstrated as well.
-Section 4 concludes the paper.
+The generations of tables used in finding the starting elements are presented in Section 4.
+The performance analyses and comparisons with the existing work are demonstrated in Section 5.
+Section 6 concludes the paper.